-Straight, smooth,
+Straight, smooth, healthy hair

-The perfect fitting
+The perfect fitting jeans

-Smooth, moisturized,
+Smooth, moisturized, full-of-life skin

 Jewelry